B2B Marketing: How to Generate Leads Without a Sales Team

 Segment by behavior

 Not all leads are equal.
-Segment them based on what they do.
+Segment based on what they do.

 Someone who visited your pricing page five times is hotter than someone who read one blog post.
 Prioritize accordingly.